aswain009/java-oop-class-notes/final-exam.md

 12) Conclusion: know how stacks work and know your stacks methods: empty(), push(), pop()

 ### Queues problem
-1) Desc - Need to implement a publish/subscribe model (like YouTube, etc) by implementing two classes
+1) Desc - Need to implement a publish/subscribe model (like YouTube, etc) by implementing two classes .
 2) Will be given a UML diagram for the methods and variable for each class you need to implement.
-There are links to APIs you may need embedded in the specification
+There are links to APIs you may need embedded in the specification.
-3) You will be given a Queue object of a particular class will need to do such things as reading and removing oldest notifications (poll) , getting number of notifications(size), check if two subscribers are equal
+3) You will be given a Queue object of a particular class will need to do such things as reading and removing oldest notifications (poll) , getting number of notifications(size), check if two subscribers are equal.
 4) Conclusion: pretty simple problem, know how to use poll and size methods of queue.

 ### Lists problem